Under 50 Employees

 If you have an existing healthcare plan, you may be grandfathered from some of the mandate’s provisions.
 However, there’s also the possibility that you’ll have to rewrite your existing plan to be Affordable Care Act compliant.

-As of January 2014, you’ll be able to use a new Online Marketplace to purchase health insurance for your employees.
+You’ll be able to use a new Online Marketplace to purchase health insurance for your employees.
 The Online Marketplace you’ll use is called a SHOP – or Small Business Health Options Program.
 It offers you a variety of Qualified Health Plans so you can choose one that fits your budget.

 The new rules have some real perks for small businesses: